Decoding Small Skin-Colored Bumps Post-Glycolic Acid Peel: Unmasking the Lesser-Known Culprits

 Hypersensitivity Reaction

 Another possibility is that the small bumps may be a result of a hypersensitivity or allergic reaction to the glycolic acid peel itself.
 Dr. Bottiglione explains, "Some individuals may be more prone to developing an immune response to the peel, leading to the formation of small bumps."
-It is best to consult a dermatologist to rule out any adverse reactions and determine the best course of action.
+Usually this hypersensitivity reaction disappears in 1-3 days.
+Moisturizing the area usually helps to clear it quickly.
+Resume using the product after the bumps have cleared.
+This is usually not a concerning reaction.

 Delayed Follicular Hyperkeratosis